ewilliams0305/HttpClientBuilder/README.md

 # Building
-To begin using the `IHttpClient` interface the `ClientBuilder` must be used.
-Begin the build pipline by involing the `ClientBuilder.CreateBuilder()` static factory.
+To begin using the `IHttpClient` interface the `ClientBuilder` static factory is used.
+Begin the build pipline by invoking the `ClientBuilder.CreateBuilder()` static method.
 This will return an `IClientBuilder` interface directing consumers through each step of the build pipeline.

 ### Configure Host Settings